1. Information about the data controller

 3. General characteristics of our personal data processing

-We inform you that the personal data processing rules contained in this notice apply only to the processing of personal data of natural persons.
+We inform you that the personal data processing rules contained in this Privacy Policy apply only to the processing of personal data of natural persons.

 In addition to these regulations, you can also familiarize yourself with the following additional personal data processing notices: